timetag/timetag.github.io/docs/actions.rst

 HISTOGRAM
 ------------------------------
 Histogram stores statistics with time intervals or an arbitray INTEGER.
+Histograms can be 1-dimensional or multi-dimensional.
 The histogram name can be read out from the Script Panel for further processing.

 Parameters
 ......

 - ``Number of bins`` (required)
     Number of bins in the histogram.
+If the histogram is multi-dimensional, specify value for each dimension like `[100,200]`.

 - ``Width (in ps) of bins`` (required)
     The size of each bin in the histogram.
+If the histogram is multi-dimensional, specify value for each dimension like `[16,16]`.

 Actions
 ......

+- ``histogram.record(clock1,)``
+    Record a time interval of the CLOCK `clock1` into a 1-dimensional histogram.
+The values that falls out of the histogram will not be ignored.

-- ``histogram.record(clock)``
+- ``histogram.record(clock1,clock2,...)``
-    Record a time interval of the CLOCK into the histogram.
+    Record a time interval of the CLOCK `clock1` and `clock2` into a multi-dimensional histogram.
 The values that falls out of the histogram will not be ignored.

 - ``histogram.record_all(clock)``
     Record all the time intervals of the CLOCK into the histogram.
 The values that falls out of the histogram will not be ignored.